 A: No. Sometimes schools and others instructors require piano lessons or other music lessons before drums, but since I studied piano myself and have years of experience playing drums, guitar and writing music in standard notation, I'm able to teach the concepts necessary to understand how drums and guitar fit into the wider scope of music as it relates to other musical instruments and music theory.

 A: No. I can teach a student all of the standard drumming rudiments and concepts with just a practice pad and a pair of sticks.
 He or she will play my drums during our lessons.
 Eventually, a student will most likely want to have a drum kit (set) or a snare drum at home.
 I can give you some tips and ideas about buying drums.
-I also recommend visiting Sioux Falls Music for advice on purchasing drums.
-Talk to their drum guy, Al Berven.

 If you're starting guitar lessons, I have a guitar that you can use if you'd like to take a few lessons before committing to buying a guitar.